Hong Kong reports virus death as workers strike at hospitals

 The European Union office in Beijing said member states have shipped 12 tons of protective equipment to China, with more on the way.

-Elsewhere in Wuhan, authorities were converting a gymnasium, exhibition hall and cultural center into hospitals with a total of 3,400 beds to treat patients with mild symptoms.
-Television video showed beds placed in tight rows in cavernous rooms without any barriers between them.

-Such scenes have revived memories of the SARS outbreak that began in China and spread worldwide.
-The new virus is believed to be much less virulent, however.

-Meanwhile, Japanese officials were conducting medical checks on some 3,700 passengers and crew on board a cruise ship docked off the port of Yokohama after a passenger tested positive after leaving the vessel while it was in Hong Kong.
+Japanese health officials, meanwhile, were conducting medical checks on some 3,700 passengers and crew on board a cruise ship docked off the coast of Yokohama after a passenger tested positive after leaving the vessel while it was in Hong Kong.
 At least 133 people who have symptoms or had close contact with the infected man have been identified and any confirmed to have the virus will be sent to hospitals for isolation treatment, health ministry officials said

-Associated Press writers Alice Fung in Hong Kong, Mari Yamaguchi in Tokyo and Maria Cheng in London contributed to this report.